 Salads are an important part of menu planning for parties.
 Here are some more gourmet salad recipes.

-- Spinach & Orzo salad recipe
+- Spinach & orzo salad recipe

 - Roasted grape salad

-- Easiest beet & goat cheese salad
+- Easy beet & goat cheese salad

 - Butternut squash baby kale salad